xcart/xcart-docs/_pages/kb_en/modules/fedex.md

 9. Adjust the **Advanced options** as you require.
 Note that not all FedEx Carrier Services support the advanced options, so please consult FedEx support before using them.
    ![settings-advanced-options.png]({{site.baseurl}}/attachments/ref_58tOKWMt/settings-advanced-options.png)

-   Note that advanced options may affect the shipping rates calculation and imply extra fees from FedEx.
+   Note that advanced options may affect the shipping rates calculation and may imply extra fees.

 10. Be sure to save your FedEx configuration by clicking the **Submit** button at the bottom of the page.
 Once your basic FedEx configuration has been saved, another tab will be added on the FedEx module settings page: **Carrier Services**.